 Once upon a time, I decided that I needed to travel the world before it was too late.
 I would have the rest of life to work and do the day to day things that most Americans do.
 But I wouldn’t always be able to climb mountains.
 I wouldn’t always have the courage to ride off on a motorcycle into a place I had never been and knew nothing about.
 I wouldn’t always have the free nature required to letthe moment dictate my plans and ride the minute as far as it would take me.

 But, I could do that now…so I packed away everything I owned and bought a one way flight to Asia.

-My goal was to settle into a foreign place, on foreign beaches, for a short period a sort out my thoughts while I created a scheme to live the rest of my life as I saw fit.
-I wanted to experience a bit of excitement before I began this period of solitude so I made my first destination Bangkok…the Mecca for free spirited travelers passing through Asia.
-My intention was three nights here, then on to the quiet beaches of Koh Tao.
+My goal was to settle into a foreign place, on foreign beaches, for a short period and sort out my thoughts while I created a scheme to live the rest of my life as I saw fit.
+I wanted to experience a bit of excitement before I began this period of solitude, so I made my first destination Bangkok – the Mecca and universal starting point for free spirited travelers passing through Asia.
+My intention was three nights in that chaotic city, then on to the quiet beaches of Koh Tao.
 That was my plan…but if you want to make God laugh, then tell him your plans.

 “So what’s your name?” the lead hippy asked the newly arrived traveler.

 And that is how I met Richard, THE Mad Monkey.
 For the next two months, nothing would go as planned and everything would be done to the limits.